-Originally slated to begin with the issuance of the 2011 calendar year W-2s, the Department of Health and Human Services (HHS) delayed the requirement until the issuance of the 2012 W-2s.
+Originally slated to begin with the issuance of the 2011 calendar year W-2s, the Department of Health and Human Services (HHS) delayed the requirement to report the plan value on W-2s until the issuance of the 2012 W-2s.
 However, HHS indicated that employers could voluntarily provide this information on the 2011 W-2s if so desired.
 The State Central Payroll Bureau did choose to include this information on the W-2s issued for the 2011 calendar year.
 The reporting of the plan value on the W-2 is intended to provide information to employees regarding the cost of their healthcare coverage and does not cause this coverage to become taxable.

 The amount reported excludes long-term care premiums, flexible spending account contributions, and dental plan premiums for dental plans that are not combined with medical plans.
-Included in the reporting are medical plan coverage and prescription drug coverage along with vision if not provided through a separate policy.
+Included in the reporting are medical plan coverage and prescription drug coverage premiums along with vision (included in medical).